As we can see from its current applications, the potential uses for artificial intelligence in retail are endless.

 This is largely done by using algorithms to identify and converse with leads over the internet.

-Conversica have reported that being able to generate authentic sounding message results in an engagement rate of 33%.
+Conversica has reported that being able to generate authentic-sounding message results in an engagement rate of 33%.

 In 2016 one of Conversicas automated sales reps, Rachel, managed to register a 305 email response rate according to a Star2Star Communications case study.